kstenerud/streamux/streamux-specification.md

 * If this field is never negotiated, the default of `0` is assumed for both values.
 * If `max` is not present, it is assumed to be equal to `proposed`.

-Once fixed length has been negotiated, all future messages (including negotiation messages) must include a fixed data field of the specified length.
+Once fixed length has been negotiated, all future messages (including negotiation messages) must include a fixed length data field of the specified length.

 #### `_padding` Field

-Negotiates the multiple to which the `variable data` portion of all [message envelopes](#message-envelope) must be [padded](#padding).
+Negotiates the multiple to which the `variable length data` portion of all [message envelopes](#message-envelope) must be [padded](#padding).
 This field is encoded in the same way as the [fixed length negotiation field](#_fixed_length-field).

 Once padding has been negotiated, all future messages (including negotiation messages) must be padded to the amount negotiated.